keix/zali/README.md

 ## Acknowledgments
 Inspired by the simplicity and elegance of Lisp and the modern design of Zig.
-Thanks to the Zig and Lisp communities for their support and resources.
+Thanks to the Zig and Lisp hackers for their support and resources.

+## License
+This project is licensed under the MIT License.
+Copyright (c) 2024 Kei Sawamura a.k.a. keix